SRHS Stadium Revitalization

 The project was included in the District’s Master Facilities Plan, and is part of the High School District’s recent $161 million bond package.
 After voters overwhelmingly supported Measure B in November 2015, the Board of Education took action to approve the project and budget as part of the implementation plan for the High School District.
 The stadium at Terra Linda High School, SRCS’ other comprehensive high school, was renovated as part of the District’s previous bond measure.

-In the more recennt past, the parents and volunteers of the SRHS Stadium Committee continued their work in partnership with school and District leadership and with full support of the Board of Education.
-They worked diligently through the design process and have continued to reach milestones.
+In the more recent past, the parents and volunteers of the SRHS Stadium Committee continued their work in partnership with school and District leadership and with full support of the Board of Education.
+They worked diligently through the design process and continued to reach milestones.
 A construction management team, Van Pelt Construction Services, was contracted by the Board of Education for the project in March 2016.
-The entire group has coordinated, and phases 1, 2 and 3 have been submitted to and approved by the Division of the State Architect (DSA).
+The entire group was coordinated, and phases 1, 2 and 3 were approved by the Division of the State Architect (DSA).
 Click here to learn more about the Stadium Committee.

-Construction begain in Spring 2017 and is anticipated to be complete by Spring 2018.
-The SRCS Board of Education has adopted a total budget of approximately $9.6 million for the project.
-Carducci & Associates, Inc. is the architect for the project.
+Construction begain in Spring 2017 and was complete by Spring 2018.
+The SRCS Board of Education adopted a total budget of approximately $9.6 million for the project.
+Carducci & Associates, Inc. was the architect for the project.

-The plans for the renovation include an all-weather turf field for football, soccer and lacrosse and a nine-lane track, with associated ADA accessible bleachers, state-of-the-art press box and sound system, restroom facilities, concessions and ticket booth.
-The current lighting will be improved, as the new LED stadium lighting system will reduce impact.
-The new synthetic turf field will be more economical for the District because there is less maintenance, and it is more environmentally friendly because there is no need for chemical fertilizers.
-As a result, it will be safer for student athletes.
-The bleacher capacity is projected to be 1,905, compared to the current capacity of 2,550.
+The stadium renovation included an all-weather turf field for football, soccer and lacrosse and a nine-lane track, with associated ADA accessible bleachers, state-of-the-art press box and sound system, restroom facilities, concessions and ticket booth.
+The current lighting was improved to LED stadium lighting system will reduce energy use and provide excellent lighting.
+The new synthetic turf field is more economical for the District requiring less maintenance, and it is more environmentally friendly because there is no need for chemical fertilizers.
+As a result, it is safer for student athletes.
+The bleacher capacity is 1,905, compared to the current capacity of 2,550.

 The Stadium Project has been a model of what we can accomplish when there is collaboration among students, parents, teachers, staff, Board members, administrators, community members and consultants, all working together towards a goal.